getCannaBiz/cannabiz-menu/readme.txt

 4. Example of how the individual menu item is output in the "Dispensary Display" theme

 == Changelog ==

+= 1.9.4 =
+* Added check for all prices, not just grams in `admin/wp-dispensary-shortcodes.php`
+* Added category taxonomies to Menus in admin dash `admin/post-types/wp-dispensary-taxonomies.php`
+* Added taxonomy options to shortcodes (Flowers, Concentrates, Topicals, Edibles) in `admin/wp-dispensary-shortcodes.php`
+* Added orderby option to all shortcodes in `admin/wp-dispensary-shortcodes.php`
+* Added THC% and CBD% to Pre-rolls in `admin/post-types/wp-dispensary-metaboxes.php`
+* Added THC% and CBD% to the data output Details table in `admin/wp-dispensary-data-output.php`
+* Added THC and CBD options to Flowers shortcode in `admin/wp-dispensary-shortcodes.php`
+* Fixed ounce price check in `admin/wp-dispensary-data-output.php`

 = 1.9.3 =
 * Added ingredients to Topicals menu type in `admin/post-types/wp-dispensary-taxonomies.php`